 Police Expert Network on Missing Persons

-The Police Expert Network on Missing Persons (PEN-MP), founded by the AMBER Alert Europe foundation, is officially recognised by the Council of the European Union.
-So far, the PEN-MP consists of over 50 law enforcement experts from 21 countries.
+The Police Expert Network on Missing Persons (PEN-MP), founded by the AMBER Alert Europe foundation, is officially recognised by the Council of the European Union and all member states.
+The PEN-MP is the first and only official European missing persons police network consisting of police experts in the field of missing persons from all over Europe.
+So far, the PEN-MP consists of over 60 law enforcement experts from 23 countries.
 Goal of the PEN-MP is to bring together law enforcement experts in the field of missing persons, specifically children.

 In order to save more missing persons across Europe, members can quickly contact and consult each other about missing person cases.
 The PEN-MP also provides specialist support, advice and training to its members.

 On January 1st, 2020, Damjan Miklič, Senior Criminal Police Inspector Specialist at the Slovenian Police Directorate, was officially appointed as president of the Police Expert Network on Missing Persons.
 The PEN-MP makes use of a rotating presidency.

 Official recognition by the Council of the European Union

 The PEN-MP was announced in 2016 under the Dutch Presidency of the Council of the European Union.
 At its launch, the Dutch Presidency called on every Member State to appoint a national contact for the network.
 In support of the Dutch initiative, a majority of 465 Members of the European Parliament from all EU Member States signed AMBER Alert Europe’s Written Declaration for better European cooperation on saving the lives of missing children.

 The PEN-MP is officially recognised by the Council of the European Union with its formal affiliation to the Law Enforcement Working Party (LEWP).

 Strict separation of operational activities